sparkswap/broker/README.md

 2. `npm run ld` - kills the engine
 3. `npm run lps` - gives you information on the running state of the containers

+### Running tests

+- `npm test` will run all tests in the kbd docker container
+- `npm run coverage` will run tests w/ code coverage in the container

+Why are all tests run in the container?
+This is due to dependencies that need to run/build on the target architecture (which is linux).
+This is also consistent with how tests are ran on CI

 ### Authentication between CLI (KCLI) and Broker Daemon (KBD)

 None, yet...